benjaminweymouth/Proof-of-Authority-Blockchain-Project/Blockchain Case Study/README.md

 ### About ###
 -----------------------------
 This analysis seeks to deconstruct some of the key features, trends and activities relating to the company BlockStream.
-This main objective will be achieved by analyzing WealthSimple in terms of it's structure, origins, competitors and future outlook.
+This main objective will be achieved by analyzing BlockStream in terms of it's origin, products and future outlook.

 ### Table of Contents ###
 -----------------------------